JM-Tazur/Julia-Set-Fractals-Generator/README.md

 A window application written in C++ that allows generating fractals from the Julia set and saving them as a bitmap.
 The program uses two DLLs written in two different languages (C++ and ASM) to compare the execution times of the same task depending on the language.

+Application is designed to run on multiple threads (Execution time may differ).
+Number of these can be assigned via slider.

 Requires Microsoft Macro Assembler in order to work (https://www.masm32.com/)

 ![julia1](https://user-images.githubusercontent.com/43813886/225713351-e9d04f1f-1cc3-43e6-a3a4-0290c109eddb.png)